 - Vector Analysis Schaum’s Outline Series by M. R. Spiegel

-Once the basics of dimensional analysis and the rationale for non-dimensional numbers have been established, an apt foundation exists to move into the area of general fluid dynamics.
+Once the basics of dimensional analysis and the rationale for non-dimensional numbers have been established, an appropriate foundation exists to move into the area of general fluid dynamics.

-“An Introduction to Fluid Dynamics” by G. K. Batchelor remains one of the classic fluid mechanics books that addresses the theories of fluid mechanics in an elegant manner.
-Though published in 1960’s, this timeless classic still can hold a reader at sway.
+“An Introduction to Fluid Dynamics” by G. K. Batchelor remains a classic fluid mechanics book that addresses the theories of this field in an elegant manner.
+Though published in 1960’s, this timeless classic still holds a reader’s attention.

-“Physical Fluid Dynamics” by D. J. Tritton provides an excellent treatment of fluid mechanics related issues from the perspective of an engineer.
-This is a strongly recommended read for mechanical and aerospace engineering who are interested in understanding fluid mechanics.
+“Physical Fluid Dynamics” by D. J. Tritton provides an excellent rendition of fluid mechanics related issues from the perspective of an engineer.
+This is a strongly recommended read for mechanical and aerospace engineers who are interested in understanding fluid mechanics.

 For those who are more mathematically inclined, “Fluid Mechanics” by L. D. Landau and E. M. Lifshitz is a perfect treatise on fluid mechanics.
 The latest reprint also includes a chapter on computational fluid dynamics and introduces simple computational methodologies for simple flows.

-Incompressible and inviscid flows or commonly known as potential flows are very commonly used in design processes.
+Incompressible and inviscid flows, or commonly known as potential flows, are ordinarily used in design processes.
 Though simple, they provide an excellent estimate regarding the flow parameters.
 Most often, like in pipe flows, fluid velocity is small enough that there is no change in density.
 Thus, they can be considered as incompressible in nature.
-“Incompressible Flow” by R. L. Panton addresses various issues related to primarily incompressible fluids.
+“Incompressible Flow” by R. L. Panton discusses various matters related to primarily incompressible fluids.

-Many of the mechanical and aerospace engineering applications, the fluid speeds are much larger and comparable to the speed of sound.
-In these applications, the fluid density changes cannot be neglected anymore and thus need to be treated as compressible in nature.
+For many mechanical and aerospace engineering applications, the fluid speeds are much larger and comparable to the speed of sound.
+In these applications, the fluid density changes cannot be neglected and thus need to be treated as compressible in nature.

-“Modern Compressible Flow: With Historical Perspective” by J. D. Anderson has been a well-renowned fluid mechanics book that is followed in most graduate courses in Fluid mechanics.
+“Modern Compressible Flow: With Historical Perspective” by J. D. Anderson has been a well-renowned fluid mechanics book that is prescribed in most graduate courses in fluid mechanics.
 The book is aimed at engineers and professionals and provides a balanced outlook between traditional methods and modern computer techniques.
-Another commonly used reference book is “Compressible Fluid Dynamics” by P. A. Thompson.
-Thompson also provides a balanced approach that is most suitable for applied researchers and professionals.
+Another regularly used reference book is “Compressible Fluid Dynamics” by P. A. Thompson.
+Thompson also provides an even approach that is most suitable for applied researchers and professionals.

-A timeless classic remains in the book “Elements of Gasdynamics” by H. A. Liepmann and A. Roshko.
-Liepmann and Roshko bring into this book all their expertise of actually having tested even the first airplanes in the wind tunnels of Caltech.
+The book “Elements of Gasdynamics” by H. A. Liepmann and A. Roshko.
+Liepmann and Roshko remains a timeless exemplary.
+Their practical Caltech experience with aeronautical testing is evident in this text.
 Nevertheless, the book requires a good working knowledge of calculus and basic physics.

-Some topics in this topic for a newbie could include:
+Some topics in this topic for newer readers are as follows: